siku2/yew-playground/README.md

 For security reasons the compiler and all other tools run in a docker container.
 The images for these containers need to be built before the server can do anything.

-> Technically you don't need to have these images if you're solely interested in the frontend.
+> Technically you don't need to build them if you're solely interested in the frontend.
 > Just keep in mind that you can't use most of the frontend's features without a working server.

 Use the following command to build all required images: